What is a facelift?

 The facelift, or Rhytidectomy, is the third most common facial plastic surgery performed in the United States.
 As we age, crow’s feet become visible near our eyes.
 The near-invisible lines on the forehead become prominent, and the jawline sags.
 Some people experience the emergence of a “second chin.”
 Unfortunately, we must all deal with these negative aspects of gravity that come with age.

 Choosing to get a facelift offers a boost in both appearance and self-esteem.
 We have the technology, it’s up to you to learn more and make the next step into a more youthful you.
-A facelift alone can do wonders for your face, taking years off and tightening loose folds, and can also be combined with a number of other procedures for an overall rejuvenated, younger look.
+Our Beverly Hills facelift can do wonders for your face, taking years off and tightening loose folds, and can also be combined with a number of other procedures for an overall rejuvenated, younger look.

 The Evening and Morning before the Procedure

-You will need to refrain from drinking or eating anything the night before the procedure, most often beginning at midnight.
+You will need to refrain from drinking or eating anything the night before your facelift in Beverly Hills, usually beginning at midnight.
 You need to shower with an anti-microbial soap the evening before the procedure and again the morning of the procedure.
 This removes dangerous pathogens from your body.

 The surgery begins with the use of general anesthesia.
 This will allow for the best surgical experience.
 An incision will then be made along the hairline and in the natural creases of the skin near the ear to hide any possible scars.
 Depending on the amount of work being completed, additional incisions may be made in the upper lip or lower eyelids, or under the chin.
 Through these incisions, fat and underlying tissues are sculpted and redistributed to form the desired contours.
 Muscles and other deep tissues may be lifted, tightened, or otherwise altered.
 Excess skin is trimmed away to reduce sagging, and then the remaining skin is pulled tight across the new contours of the face.
 A less invasive alternative to this traditional facelift technique is the limited incision facelift, wherein the procedure is performed through shorter incisions at the temples, around the ear, and potentially through the lower eyelids or upper lip.